Different Stages and Importance of The Water Cycle

 1. Evaporation

-Normally, the evaporation of water occurs when the water hits the boiling point, around one hundred degrees centigrade.
+Normally, the evaporation of water occurs when the water hits the boiling point, around one hundred degrees Celsius.

-Snow and ice can actually turn into water vapor without first turning into water.
-This process is called ‘sublimation,’ and it results from low humidity and dry winds.
+Snow and ice can actually turn into water vapor without first turning into water, a process called ‘sublimation,’ resulting from low humidity and dry winds.
 This usually occurs at the peaks of mountains or other high-up places, as the lower air pressure means that less energy is needed to sublimate the ice into water vapor.

 Some of the highest peaks on the earth, such as Mount Everest, have all of the necessary components for sublimation, namely: strong sunlight, low temperatures, low air pressure, strong wind, and low humidity.
 If you’ve ever seen dry ice, which has a fog pouting off of it, this is an example of sublimation in action.